pilatmartin/ib110hw/README.md

 # FINITE AUTOMATA

 This library supports **deterministic** and **nondeterministic** finite automata.
 You can find the implementation of these models in the module **automaton**.
-Consider class **FA** as abstract, its only purpose is to avoid duplicities in the implementation of these models.
+Consider class **base** as abstract, its only purpose is to avoid duplicities in the implementation of these models.

 ### Deterministic finite automata (DFA)